 Health (4561) Gr.
-10
+10 | 1st or 2nd Semester | .5 Credit

 This course enables students to explore a variety of topics related to personal and public health in order to develop a better understanding of how hereditary, environmental and behavioral risk factors may affect their overall health and future well-being.
 Units will include: leading a healthy lifestyle, chemical use and abuse, infectious and non-infectious diseases, mental and emotional health, mental disorders, physical fitness, nutrition, first aid and safety, the body systems, and related topics.
 This course is required for graduation.